takumihoriba/t2k_ml_training/README.md

 ```
 --doTraining
---training_input=[...]
---training_output_path=[...]
 ```

 where training_input is a path and name to text file with absolute path of the directory where the training data is.

-There should be one file, and the code right now expects it to be named _combine\_combine.hy_.
-This can be modified in _training\_runner.py_.
-The training output path is where the best state, log files, and evaluation data is saved for the training.
+#### Training configuration file

+Use _util\_config.ini_ to choose all the settings for training.
+This includes input file path, output model path, which architecture, how many epochs, etc.
+This will be managed by the _utils_ class in _runner\_util.py_.
+Right now ResNet and PointNet are supported, with their own independent set of settings.
+The _utils_ class object is typically called _settings_, and is used throughout the code to call up settings from _util\_config.ini_ when needed.

 ### Summarizing training